UKLLC/llc_0012/README.md

 # llc_0012
 Impacts of the COVID-19 pandemic on access to elective care in the UK: An analysis of linked Understanding Society and NHS electronic records data

+The response of the NHS to the COVID-19 pandemic meant that resources - services, time, beds, healthcare professionals - were reallocated to meet the extraordinary demand placed on health services by patients with coronavirus.
+One result of this was a sharp reduction in hospital patient care for other health conditions.
+In England, hospital episodes fell by a quarter from the year before the pandemic 2019-20 to the first year of it 2020-21.
+In this project we will use data collected from Understanding Society, a general survey of the population, carried out before, during and after the pandemic.
+With their consent, participants’ survey answers will be matched to their hospital care records.
+We will then investigate the size of the health care gap, whether it varies for different population groups, and the consequences it has had on their lives.
+We will explore who – younger or older age groups; families with high or low incomes, those living in affluent or poorer areas or people with different health conditions- were affected by the reduction in hospital care compared to their needs.
+We will then follow up to assess how they have been affected in terms of their health and wellbeing, paid and unpaid work and family relationships.

+Michaela Benzeval mjbenz@essex.ac.uk